-Quiet days.
+Quiet Days.

 "Be still and know that I am God" (Psalm 46.10).
 In addition to a weekly day off, stipendiary clergy should have a quiet day once a quarter.
-This will vary according to temperament, but the spiritually recuperative value of nature and solitude are well-established. (www.davidruncorn.com/articles-sermonsmusings/beginnners-guide-to-quiet-day.html).
+This will vary according to temperament, but the spiritually recuperative value of nature and solitude are well-established.
+Remembering that God rested from the work of creation, God's workers too need times of sabbath rest.

-An annual retreat.
+An Annual Retreat.

 Retreat is not defeat but a creative strategy.
 To go forward in mission, like Jesus we need to go back to basics periodically.
 Annual "time out" refocuses our vision.
 A retreat is a graced time to remember our first love for Christ and hear again the call to proclaim the Gospel.
-Grants are available: from the Elfinsward Trust: apply via your archdeacon.
+Grants are available from the Elfinsward Trust: apply via your archdeacon.